sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * The DPUs should be uniquely identified (See DPU-ID IP/MAC allocation table) and the DPU upon boot should get this ID from the host and identify itself.
 * Implement the required API enhancements and new APIs for DPU management (see details in design section)
 * SmartSwitch should use the existing SONiC midplane-interface model in modular chassis design for communication between the DPU and the NPU
-* SmartSwitch should extend the SONiC modular chassis design and treat the dpu-cards (SLED) just like line-cards in existing design
+* SmartSwitch should extend the SONiC modular chassis design and treat the dpu-cards just like line-cards in existing design
 * Reboot
     * Only cold reboot of DPUs is required, warm boot support is not required.
 ### 2.2.
 Monitoring and Thermal Management